Important: Some courses might have changed prefix from EEL to EEE. If you cannot find an EEL course please search for EEEinstead.

 Course Work Requirement

-- At least 24 out of the 33 credit hours taken by MS-Non Thesis students should be in the Department of Electrical and Computer Engineering (EEL or EEE).
-The 24 credit hours in the Department of Electrical and Computer Engineering cannot include transfer courses or Directive Independent Studies.
+At least 24 out of 30 credit hours should be in the Department of Electrical and Computer Engineering (EEL or EEE).
+The 24 credit hours in the Department of Electrical and Computer Engineering cannot include transfer courses.

 Graduate Seminar Requirement